bow-simulation/virtualbow-website/docs/download.md

 <br>
 <br>

-**Other versions:** On the <a href=https://github.com/bow-simulation/virtualbow/releases>GitHub release page</a> you can find all previous versions of the Software, releases of the source code, as well as the latest development build for testing.
+**Other versions:** On the <a href=https://github.com/bow-simulation/virtualbow/releases>GitHub release page</a> you can find all previous versions of the software, releases of the source code, as well as the latest development build for testing.